 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-The Group has always believed in research and innovation as key drivers for continuous development and improvement.
-This belief goes beyond Company boundaries, as evidenced by Moncler’s commitment to promoting research in the medical and scientific sector,
+Moncler has always believed in research and innovation as key drivers for continuous development and improvement.
+This belief goes beyond Company boundaries, Moncler is committed to promoting research in the medical and scientific sector,

 and for donations to a number of associations and foundations involved in medical research and in supporting the ill, including Theodora.

 The Umberto Veronesi Foundation was established in 2003 to support scientific research of excellence.
 Its promoters include 11 Nobel Prize winners, who form the Foundation’s Honorary Committee.

-Furthermore, it actively disseminates scientific information through conferences, projects with schools, awareness campaigns, and publications.
+Furthermore, it actively disseminates scientific information through conferences, projects with schools, awareness campaigns and publications.

-of the delicate issue of paediatric and adolescent cancers, promoting research, and contributing to the development of innovative treatment protocols capable of delivering cutting edge therapies and the highest chance of recovery.
-In particular, Moncler continued to fund the five-year SARGEN 2016 protocol for the treatment of bone and soft tissue sarcomas, which account for 10-15% of childhood cancers.
-In 2017, in order to promote research into treatment as well as diagnosis, Moncler began funding a three-year study to assess the risk of secondary leukaemia in cancer survivors.
+of the delicate issue of pediatric and adolescent cancer.
+It promotes research and contributes to the development of innovative treatment protocols capable of delivering cutting-edge therapies and higher chances of recovery.
+In 2019, in order to promote research into treatment as well as diagnosis, Moncler continued to fund a three-year study to assess the risk of secondary leukaemia in cancer survivors.
 The study will analyse the DNA of children who survived cancer, in order to develop a genetic test to predict risk and enable the early diagnosis of blood diseases resulting from cancer therapies.